bvernoux/EMC_5uH_LISN/README.md

 The AIM of this Dual LISN is to be used for EMC pre-testing with frequency range 30kHz(or lower) to 110MHz(or up to 150MHz or more).

-This open source hardware LISN include following features:
+This open source hardware LISN V1 R0 include following features:
 * Designed with fully open source tools like [KiCad 5.99 Nightly](https://www.kicad.org)
+* Improvement in this design:
+  * Modified Supply & DUT "+ GND -" to be separated by 19.06mm for 4mm BANANA JACK for BNC adapter
+  * Use BAV99 instead of 1N4148W Diodes (improve 10dB Attenuator and Transient Limiter to be flat up to >200MHz)
+  * Replace Keystone 575-4 by Keystone 575-8 (as the 575-4 was too short)
+  * Added more via for better thermal transfer/decoupling around capacitors ...

 * Dual LISN in one aluminum box(Hammond 1590B)
   * Maximum current: 5A
   * Nominal operating voltage range: 0V to 60V DC
-  * Include 10dB Attentuator and Transient Limiter for each SMA connector to be connected to a Spectrum Analyzer
+  * Include 10dB Attenuator and Transient Limiter for each SMA connector to be connected to a Spectrum Analyzer
     * Max.
 1W / 30dBm if 50°C Temperature raise is allowed
     * The Transient limiter is a 9kHz HP filter, which is also a dc block.